 Child Abuse Clearances

-As part of the home study process, prospective adoptive parents and all adult members (those over the age of 18) are required to obtain child abuse clearances from the state in which they currently reside.
-In addition, specific clearances are required based on the program you are working with for your adoption.
-Prior to selecting a country from which you plan to adopt, you must consult with your Social Worker as some of these programs may be on-hold to new applicants.
+As part of the home study process, prospective adoptive parents and all adult members (those over 18) of the household are required to obtain child abuse registry clearances from the state in which they currently reside.

 Background Clearances Checklist